garyfleming/feature-toggling-talk/feature-toggles.md

 ---

-# Feature Branching is Anti-CI
+# Problem: Feature Branching is Anti-CI

 ^	Well, no. Because if you're doing feature branching, you're not doing continuous integration and getting the benefits of doing that.
 Every branch is now spending weeks or months separate from the trunk, i.e not integrated, and the potential for conflicts increases rapidly with every day and every branch.
 You're no longer communicating.